ODINN-SciML/ODINN-JOSS-paper/paper.md

 # Summary

 `ODINN.jl` is a glacier model, leveraging scientific machine learning (SciML) methods, to perform forward and reverse simulations of large-scale glacier evolution.
 It can simulate both surface mass balance and ice flow dynamics, through a modular architecture which enables the user to easily modify model components.
-For this, `ODINN.jl` is in fact an ecosystem composed of multiple packages (\autoref{fig:ecosystem}), each one handling a specific task:
+For this, `ODINN.jl` is in fact an ecosystem composed of multiple packages, each one handling a specific task:

 - `Sleipnir.jl`: Handles all the basic types, functions and datasets, common through the whole ecosystem.
 - `Muninn.jl`: Handles surface mass balance processes, via different types of models.
 - `Huginn.jl`: Handles ice flow dynamics, by solving the ice flow partial differential equations (PDEs) using numerical methods.
 It can accommodate multiple types of ice flow models.
 - `ODINN.jl`: Acts as the interface to the whole ecosystem, and provides the necessary tools to differentiate and optimize any model component.
 It can be seen as the SciML layer, enabling different types of inverse methods, using hybrid models combining differential equations with data-driven models.

-The ODINN ecosystem extends beyond this suite of Julia packages, by leveraging the data preprocessing tools of the Open Global Glacier Model ([@fmaussion:2019], OGGM).
+The ODINN ecosystem extends beyond this suite of Julia packages, by leveraging the data preprocessing tools of the Open Global Glacier Model (OGGM).
 We do so via an auxiliary library named `Gungnir`, which is responsible for downloading all the necessary data to force and initialize the model, such as glacier outlines from the Randolph Glacier Inventory (RGI), digital elevation models (DEMs), ice thickness observations from GlaThiDa, ice surface velocities from different studies and many different sources of climate reanalyses and projections.
 This implies that `ODINN.jl`, like OGGM, is virtually capable of simulating any of the 200,000 glaciers on Earth.

 ![Figure 1: Overview of the ODINN.jl ecosystem. \label{fig:ecosystem}](figures/odinn_ecosystem_v2.png)